Yes. Please. Can we do that immediately?

 One firearm may be purchased per year and deducted from federal taxes, if the firearm is used in a business.
 Farming allows this for crop predation control.
 Think hunting wild hogs to save the peanuts.

 Vehicles are grouped into classes.
 Ag.
 Commercial transport (semi).
-Commercial person transport (bus).
+Commercial person transport (bus, limo).
 Recreational.
 Racing/Professional sport.
 Passenger/Private.
 Aquatic.
 Air.
 AutoCycle (in some states).
 Motorcycle.
 Industrial (in some states).
 Driving SOME of these vehicles requires a license.
 Some require an advanced or special license.

 Firearms are in classes.

 Some are not regulated.
-Airguns are not considered firearms.
+Airguns are not considered firearms, depending on the use and state regulations.
 Antique meaning made before 1898.
 Obsolete, meaning ammo for the firearm is no longer available.
 Muzzleloader, meaning it must be loaded from the muzzle and cannot use modern smokeless powder; can be handgun or long gun.
 (Savage and Daisy experienced this requirement and those guns are now collector's items, commanding a serious price.)
 Anyone can buy and own these, subject to state law.
 No license needed to buy, own or sell.
 Age requirement is a gray area.

 HOWEVER - The definition of "weapon" is highly subjective and may include any of the above.
 Take a blackpowder pistol to rob a bank, and you are guilty of armed robbery.
+Same with an airgun.
 There is no vehicle equivalent.

 Curio & Relic, meaning 40 years old or older or special designation into this category by the BATFE.
 BATFE has a special firearms license for this category allowing the holder to buy and sell guns in this group across state lines.